FNALLPC/tagging-short-exercise-das/README.md

-# BTV POG Exercise
+# Tagging HATS

-Welcome to the BTV POG Exercise held at CMSPO&DAS@Hamburg 2023!
+Welcome to the Tagging HATS 2024!

 ## Intro
-A set of slides with introductory material, definitions, useful links is available at [Indico](https://indico.desy.de/event/38207/contributions/152481/).
+A set of slides with introductory material, definitions, useful links is available on [Indico](https://indico.cern.ch/event/1443889/sessions/560661/attachments/2913418/5112216/HATS2024.pdf).
 <!-- ## Setup with SWAN
 Connect to https://swan.cern.ch/